Pacuwu/Signal-Simulator-Demo-Mode/README.md

 | **5G Evolution** | 82 Mbps |
 | **5G+** | 91 Mbps |
 | **5G** | *Depends on your internet* |

+**OTRA NOTA**: LAS VELOCIDADES EN WIFI 4 Y 2,4 GHz, PUEDEN SER INFERIORES A ESTAS VELOCIDADES!

+**ANOTHER NOTE**: the speeds in WIFI 4 AND 2.4 GHz MAY BE LOWER THAN THESE SPEEDS!